Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 <details><summary>Example</summary>

 Create a program that calculates bonus points for each student enrolled in a course.
-On the first line, you are going to receive the number of the students.
+On the first line, you are going treceive the number of the students.
 On the second line, you will receive the total number of lectures in the course.
 The course has an additional bonus, which you will receive on the third line.
 On the following lines, you will be receiving the count of attendances for each student.